holy-himalaya-eco-trek-logo

 6 hours

 Today is a day of high to low mountains; today's trek is up through a steep climb and then down via rhododendom forests.
 The views include the contrast between towering Himalayan peaks and lower mountains' green slopes.
 The lower mountains are a home for the red pandas, and if lucky, we will be able to see their trails.
-While we walk through the impressive forest of rhododendons, we will be astonished by the size of these magnificent trees.
+While we walk through the impressive forest of rhododendrons, we will be astonished by the size of these magnificent trees.
 We finally emerge from the forest into a stunning view of Kutumsang and the terracing that sprawls below.
 With each downward step, the temperature slowly warms up, indicating a drop into warmer climes.

 22